bkesterbyld/maroon-potato/src/pages/faq.md

           Because we use proven technologies, Above is safe, reliable and predictable.
-Also, since we don't have to develop a database, all of our time is focused on bringing you new features such as data warehousing (planned).
+Also, since we don't have to develop a database, all of our time is focused on bringing new features to our users.
       - title: How do I avoid lock-in?
         content: >-
           We run at many of the cloud providers and locations that you may